-Might & Could
+Might and Could

 Might and could are modal verbs often used in conditional sentences to express possibilities, uncertainties, or hypothetical situations.